 To remove a wisdom tooth your dentist will open the gum tissue over the tooth and remove any bone that is covering the tooth.
 Your dentist will also separate the tissue connecting the tooth to the bone and then remove the tooth.
 In some cases the dentist will have to cut the tooth into smaller pieces to make it easier to extract.

 Before and After Wisdom Teeth Removal

 Before getting your wisdom teeth removed your dentist will numb the area around your tooth with local anesthesia, laughing gas, IV sedation or general anesthesia.
 Once the wisdom teeth are removed your gums will be given sutures (stitches).
 After the procedure, you will be given some time to rest in the office until you’re ready to be taken home.

 After getting your wisdom teeth removed you will probably experience some pain and swelling, and potentially some bleeding as well.
 You will need to be careful not to dislodge a blood clot or harm your healing gums, and for the first few days following your procedure you should avoid:

 Typical wisdom teeth recovery time is three or four days but it can be as long as a week.
 Your length of recovery will depend largely on how badly the wisdom teeth were impacted and how they were entering your mouth.
-Call Riverway Dental today to schedule your wisdom teeth extraction in Courtenay.
+Call Riverway Dental today to schedule your wisdom or broken teeth extraction in Courtenay.